wthayer/documents/docs/EVG.md

 (3)        The CA MUST impose these limitations as a contractual requirement with the Enterprise RA and monitor compliance by the Enterprise RA;

-(4        The Final Cross-Correlation and Due Diligence requirements of Section 11.13 of these Guidelines MAY be performed by a single person representing the Enterprise RA; and
+(4)       The Final Cross-Correlation and Due Diligence requirements of Section 11.13 of these Guidelines MAY be performed by a single person representing the Enterprise RA; and

 (5)        The audit requirements of Section 17.1 of these Guidelines SHALL apply to the Enterprise RA, except in the case where the CA maintains control over the Root CA Private Key or Subordinate CA Private Key used to issue the Enterprise EV Certificates, in which case, the Enterprise RA MAY be exempted from the audit requirements.

+### 14.2.3.
 Guidelines Compliance Obligation

 In all cases, the CA MUST contractually obligate each Affiliate, RA, subcontractor, and Enterprise RA to comply with all applicable requirements in these Guidelines and to perform them as required of the CA itself.
 The CA SHALL enforce these obligations and internally audit each Affiliate's, RA's, subcontractor's, and Enterprise RA's compliance with these Requirements on an annual basis.

+### 14.2.4.
 Allocation of Liability

 As specified in Section 9.8 of the Baseline Requirements.

-Data Records
+# 15. Data Records

 As specified in Section 5.4 of the Baseline Requirements.

-Data Security
+# 16. Data Security

 As specified in Section 5 of the Baseline Requirements.
 In addition, systems used to process and approve EV Certificate Requests MUST require actions by at least two trusted persons before creating an EV Certificate.

-Audit
+# 17. Audit

-## 0.35.Eligible Audit Schemes
+## 17.1.
+Eligible Audit Schemes

 A CA issuing EV Certificates SHALL undergo an audit in accordance with one of the following schemes: